taurushq-io/smart-wallet-7702/README.md

 Under EIP-7702, the EOA has code (`address.code.length > 0`), which means ERC-721 `safeTransferFrom` and all ERC-1155 transfers invoke receiver callbacks on the wallet.
 Without proper callbacks, the ABI decoder fails on the empty `fallback()` return data and the transfer reverts.

-This is especially critical for **ERC-1155**, which has **no** non-safe transfer function — without `onERC1155Received`, the wallet cannot receive any ERC-1155 tokens at all.
+This is especially critical for **ERC-1155**, which has **no** non-safe transfer function.
+Without `onERC1155Received`, the wallet cannot receive any ERC-1155 tokens at all.

 The contract implements all three receiver callbacks: